-As well as the records, they sort you out with tickets to see the music live, as a one stop shop for nearly all the gigs in the city.
+As well as the records, they sort you out with tickets to see the music live, as a one-stop shop for nearly all the gigs in the city.
 Jumbo’s Matt Bradshaw, explains why it’s lasted so well, “We’ll bend over backwards to help you get what you want because we want you to come back and shop with us (and because, like you, we too are fellow music lovers).”

-An intrinsic part of Leeds’ music scene since opening up on Woodhouse Lane in 1985, Crash Records is now a part of the fabric of The Headrow and widely considered the go to place for the latest tunes, upcoming gigs and decent service typical of an independent.
+An intrinsic part of Leeds’ music scene since opening up on Woodhouse Lane in 1985, Crash Records is now a part of the fabric of The Headrow and widely considered the go-to place for the latest tunes, upcoming gigs and decent service typical of an independent.

 Scott Gamble from Crash Records told us, “We offer a service we feel is needed and that we feel we do well with a personal touch.
 It is all to do with service.
 We’re keen and we have a good range of stock and provide an experience we hope people will enjoy.”

 Spread out over two floors, they’ve managed to chart the journey of popular music from the 1950s up until the present day on both CD and vinyl.
-It’s the collection of the latter that is the most impressive though, and will likely see you part with some hard earned cash.
+It’s the collection of the latter that is the most impressive though and will likely see you part with some hard-earned cash.

-That’s because the website’s record reviews are quite legendary – no beating around the bush, full of expertise and more than a few dollops of tongue-in-cheek humour, they make shopping for your next discovery a whole load more interesting.
+That’s because the website’s record reviews are quite legendary – no beating around the bush, full of expertise and more than a few dollops of tongue-in-cheek humour, they make shopping for your next discovery a whole lot more interesting.